-I talked on Wednesday about the recent ability to assign a PIN to some prepaid debit cards, making it possible to use them to reload a Bluebird card at physical Walmart stores.
+I discussed earlier the recent ability to assign a PIN to some prepaid debit cards, making it possible to use them to reload a Bluebird card at physical Walmart stores — or for use with other manufactured spend techniques that require reloading from a gift card.
 At the time I had only tried using a gift card issued by U.S. Bank National Association, purchased at a QFC (Kroger) supermarket.
 But I have done more research this week that you may find useful if you decide to use this as part of your own strategy for manufactured spend.

 Some of what I share may be old hat to the rest of you, but given that we can’t buy Vanilla Reloads anywhere near my home or even get American Express for Target, I’m still learning.
 I hope you’ll be gentle if I’ve overlooked something significant. 😉